miayam/learn-css/003 The Cascade/README.md

   100% {background-color: green;}
 }

-/* The element to apply the animation to */ div {
+/* The element to apply the animation to. */ div {
   animation-name: example;
   animation-duration: 4s;